Ada Goodrich Freer

 Ada Goodrich Freer (born 15 May 1857 in Uppingham, Rutland, England, died in New York, 24 February 1931), was a medium, clairvoyant, psychical researcher and author.
-Much of her work was published under the pseudonym Miss X. Freer was investigated by the Society for Psychical Research and, under strong suspicion of fraud, she was disowned from the Society.
+Much of her work was published under the pseudonym Miss X. Freer was investigated by the Society for Psychical Research and, under strong suspicion of fraud, she was disowned by the Society.
 She was later caught cheating at a séance and subsequently emigrated to Jerusalem and, later, the United States.

 Early life

 Ada Goodrich Freer was the daughter of George Freer and Mary, née Adcock.
 She gave various accounts of her background and age, suggesting connections with Yorkshire and Scottish Highland gentry.

 Society for Psychical Research

 Freer joined the Society for Psychical Research in 1888 with the support of F. W. H. Myers.
 After criticism of her work on the Ballechin House case in 1897, her work was repudiated by the SPR and she abandoned psychical research.